 On Wednesday I had the pleasure of a one-on-one Sussex photography day with Justine who has been taking lovely photos for some time.
-There’s a link to some of her photography here.
 One of the first things we did was to set her camera to back button focusing and I thought my explanation of the advantages of this focus system could have been defined more succinctly.
 Better late than never (!) so here goes.

 What is back button focusing ?